micmejia/bible-dump/NKJV/Genesis/Gen 27.md

 He also had made savory food, and brought it to his father, and said to his father, "Let my father arise and eat of his son's game, that your soul may bless me."

 ###### 32
-And his father Isaac said to him, "Who _are_ you?"
-So he said, "I _am_ your son, your firstborn, Esau."
+And his father Isaac said to him, "Who are you?"
+So he said, "I am your son, your firstborn, Esau."

 ###### 33
 Then Isaac trembled exceedingly, and said, "Who?
-Where _is_ the one who hunted game and brought _it_ to me?
-I ate all _of it_ before you came, and I have blessed him--_and_ indeed he shall be blessed."
+Where is the one who hunted game and brought it to me?
+I ate all of it before you came, and I have blessed him--and indeed he shall be blessed."

 ###### 34
 When Esau heard the words of his father, he cried with an exceedingly great and bitter cry, and said to his father, "Bless me--me also, O my father!"